abhishekkenganal2/React-Advance/README.md

   Again Error occured?
 (TypeError: expect(...).toBeInTheDocument is not a function)
   - Install "@testing-library/jest-dom"

-To write the test cases, use test().
+To write the test cases, use test() or it().
-  - first render conponent,
+  - first render component,
   - Then write the query for it.
   - Then assertion or expectation of test case.

 - Use describe() for grouping test cases.

+1) worked on basic Sum test.
+2) Workded on unit testing of Header
+3) Worked on deep concepts in Contacts.
+4) Worked on RestourantCard with mock data test case.
+5) Worked on Search with mock data to understand integration testing.

+use "jest --watch" to run the test continously.

+- When using fetch, state update use always act(), which comes from react-dom/test-utils